hundeo:

 The right food

 Grooming your little friend is relatively easy.
-Nevertheless, you should not neglect the care.
-After long walks in the forest or in the tall grass, you should comb the fur in any case.
+Nevertheless, you should not neglect it.
+After long walks in the forest or in tall grass, you should definitely comb through the coat.
+Also check the body for ticks and parasites.

-If small twigs or thorns get caught, it can be uncomfortable for your loved one and cost you a lot of work until tangles are combed out again.
-Daily combing is beneficial and makes the hair even more beautiful, but it is not mandatory.
+If small twigs or thorns get caught, it can be unpleasant for your pet and take a lot of work to comb out the tangles.
+Daily combing is good and makes the hair even more beautiful, but is not absolutely necessary.

 Suitable accessories

-As already mentioned, the Epagneul Breton is a real bundle of energy.
-So he needs a lot of activity.
-Whether you're out for a walk or at home, you can use any dog toy to please your companion.
+As already mentioned, the Brittany Spaniel is a real bundle of energy.
+That's why it needs a lot of activity.
+Whether on a walk or at home, you can make him happy with any dog toy.

-He is a real pro at tracking.
-For example, you can train his sense of smell by hiding a small bag of treats and letting him search for them.
-Of course, you can do this outside and in the apartment.
+He's a real pro at sniffing things out.
+For example, you can train his sense of smell by hiding a bag of treats and letting him search for them.
+You can do this outside or indoors, of course.

-Otherwise you can throw balls, sticks and other toys and let him bring them to you.
+Or you can throw him balls, sticks and other toys and let him fetch them.
 The more exercise he has, the better.
-Basically, you can use any toy that is provided by a pet supply store or pet supply websites.
+In principle, you can use any toy you can buy from a pet shop or online.

-Since this breed are considered small all-rounders, they are also well suited for various dog sports.
-These include, for example, obedience or agility.
+As this breed is considered a small all-rounder, it is also well suited to various dog sports.
+These include obedience and agility, for example.

-In these dog sports you master a parkour with your companion and give him precise instructions when he has to do what.
+In these dog sports, you master a parkour with your dog and give him precise instructions on what to do and when.
 Of course, this requires a lot of time, patience and training.
-But the Breton has definitely enough endurance for such a sport.
+But the Breton definitely has enough stamina for such a sport.

 Epagneul Breton historical image